parikshitgurjar/parikshit-RODE-Clone/Readme.md

-#  Project : "RODE Clone" using Tailwind CSS
+#  Project : "RØDE Clone" using Tailwind CSS

 - Click here for live demo of the Project on [ NETLIFY ](https://parikshit-rode-clone.netlify.app/ "Parikshit RODE Clone")